Editor’s note: This blog post was last updated on by

 The world’s largest cruise ship, Allure of the Seas, was launched in 2010.
 Like its sister ship, Oasis of the Seas, it’s designed around an innovative neighbourhood concept.

 Allure of the Seas can be divided into seven distinct zones, from leafy Central Park to the impressive onboard Boardwalk.
 Retail outlets, eateries, bars and theatres give Allure of the Seas its distinct ocean-faring-city vibe.

 Passengers are quick to praise its fee-free dining venue, The Boardwalk Dog House, as well as its shows and state of the art cabins.

 This awe-inspiring ship can accommodate up to 5,400 passengers and boasts a staff of 2,384.

-If you’d like to experience one of these giant cruise ships, we can help at Cruise 1st.
-We work with the world’s premier cruise lines including Royal Caribbean, Celebrity, Azamara, Cunard, Holland America, Princess, P&O and more.
+If you’d like to experience one of these giant cruise ships, we can help at Cruise1st.
+We work with the world’s premier cruise lines including Royal Caribbean International, Celebrity Cruises, Azamara, Cunard, Holland America Line, Princess Cruises, P&O Cruises Australia, and more.